Itzel97/Upskilling-JavaInhertancePolimorphism/README.md

-# Upskilling-Java Inhertance and Polimorphism
+# Upskilling-Java Inheritance and Polimorphism

+## Inheritance

+In Java is possible inhertance the atributes and methods from one class to another.
+This are group in two categories:

+- Subclass
+The class inheritance from another.

+- Superclass
+The class where inheritance from .

 ## Polimorphism